Medication Assisted Treatment

 People who are opioid dependent do not get a euphoric effect or feel high when they take buprenorphine properly.
 Buprenorphine tricks the brain into thinking that a full opioid like oxycodone or heroin is in the lock, and this suppresses the withdrawal symptoms and cravings associated with that problem opioid.

-Contact us to schedule an appointment for a Suboxone Evaluation and a member of our team will contact you shortly.
+Contact us to schedule an appointment for a Suboxone evaluation.